Top 7 Aquariums to Celebrate Sea Day in Japan

 Port of Nagoya Aquarium

 The first step to protecting the ocean is to learn about it.
 In order to introduce visitors to marine marvels, the Port of Nagoya Public Aquarium displays creatures from all over the world, including the seas around Japan, tropical oceans, Australian freshwater bodies and even the Antarctic ecosystem.
 The North Building pays homage to cetaceans like orca whales and dolphins, animals that have adapted exceptionally well to underwater life over billions of years.
-In July, the aquarium conducts talks with divers and penguin-keepers, training sessions for belugas and orcas and performances from dolphins.
+The aquarium conducts talks with divers and penguin-keepers, training sessions for belugas and orcas and performances from dolphins.

 1-3 Minato-machi, Minato-ku, Nagoya